wzamites/react-portfolio/README.md

 # Github to Portfolio

-This setup is meant to be able to take ANY github username, display the repositories, and be able to filter by language or technology used.
+This setup is meant to take ANY github username, display its repositories, and apply filters by language or technology used.

 ## Getting Started